nuejs/www/blog/tailwind-vs-semantic-css/index.md

 ## Best practices
-The key best practice of Tailwind is **tight coupling**.
+Tailwind embraces **tight coupling**.
 That is: the structure and styling are tied together.
 The semantic approach is the opposite: the structure and styling are loosely coupled**.
-Let's see what that means by studying the gallery component on the front page:
+Here's what that means:

 [media]
   small: img/coupling.png